Jill Farren Phelps: The Young and the Restless

 In July 2012, following the firing of executive producer and head writer Maria Arena Bell and co-head writer Scott Hamner, Sony Pictures Television appointed Phelps executive producer of The Young and the Restless, alongside the show's former head writer Josh Griffith.
 She was let go from the show in June 2016.

+Phelps returned to The Young and the Restless as a producer in August 2025.

 Controversies

 Firing of Anna Lee

 In 2003, Phelps did not renew the contract of nonagenarian veteran screen and television actress Anna Lee, who had portrayed matriarch Lila Quartermaine on General Hospital for a quarter of a century.
 According to fellow cast member Leslie Charleson, Lee had been promised the role for life by former executive producer Wendy Riche.
 Charleson said in 2007, "The woman was in her 90s ... they fired her, and it broke her heart.
 It was not necessary."
-Lee died of pneumonia not long afterward.
+Lee died of pneumonia the following year, aged 91.

 The Young and the Restless sets

 Among other changes at The Young and the Restless, Phelps' (and head writer Josh Griffith) revamped some long-running sets.
 In 2012, the Newman Ranch was destroyed by fire in a storyline, with Entertainment Weekly noting, "Who won't miss the way-too-compact Newman ranch?"
 The magazine praised the set's successor, Victor Newman's penthouse, calling it "a welcome step in the right direction".

 However, polled fan reaction was largely negative to the 2016 revamp of the Chancellor mansion set.
 Phelps was dismissed in June 2016, following CBS' decision to promote Mal Young to the executive producer position.